To ease the integration of Algolia, we built a set of libraries to help you implement Algolia on your website or application.

 If you are using one of these products, the appropriate extension will most likely be the path of least resistance for adding Algolia to your website.
 The extension will handle all of the indexing and synchronization, and also provide a solid front-end user experience out of the box.

-As of today, we have four official extensions.
+As of today, we have five official extensions.

 On top of that, we also have extensions that are maintained by the community: